 - You can make the curry ahead to this point and the flavour will be all the better for it if you do.
 You could leave it for a couple of hours or let it cool and keep it overnight in the fridge.

 - When you’re ready to finish the dish, warm the sauce through again and stir through the okra.
 If you’re using frozen, it’ll need to cook for 5-10 minutes to defrost and soften.
 If using fresh, cook for just a few minutes until soft.
 Cook for too long and the vibrant green will go and they will turn sticky.

 - Heat the remaining oil in a frying pan.
 Once hot, fry the slices of plantain until brown on both sides.

-- Stir the plantain and herbs through the curry and serve with plain rice.
+- Stir the plantain and herbs through the curry, check the seasoning and serve with plain rice.